peace-maker/poek/README.md

 $ poke foo bar baz
 ```

-If for some you don't want to use the default port (1337, what else), you can
+If for some reason you don't want to use the default port (1337, what else), you
-change that with the `--port` option
+can change that with the `--port` option

 ## `peek`